Helvella lacunosa: Edibility

-This species is eaten and regarded highly by some after cooking, though the stems are not eaten.
+This species is eaten and regarded highly by some after thorough cooking, though the stems are not eaten.
 Lightfoot regarded it as edible in 1777, and several guidebooks list it as edible, yet this genus is now regarded with suspicion due to the presence of toxic compounds in several related species.
 It has been reported to cause gastrointestinal symptoms when eaten raw.
 It may contain small amounts of the toxin monomethylhydrazine, so cooking is required.
 Roger Phillips calls it "edible but not worthwhile".